ioslushnyi/GCP-fraud-detection-v1/README.md

 1. Cloud Scheduler triggers the Payments Generator to run on Cloud Run
 2. Events are sent to Pub/Sub _payment-events_ topic and Stored to GCS (via native Pub/Sub subscription)
 3. Events are then consumed by Dataflow, where:
-   Apache Beam Pipeline reads from Pub/Sub (pull subscription) Events are scored by an ML model
+   - Apache Beam Pipeline reads from Pub/Sub (pull subscription)
+   - Events are scored by an ML model
-   Risk level is assigned to each event
+   - Risk level is assigned to each event
 4. From the pipeline result is sent to:
-   BigQuery for storage & analytics
+   - BigQuery for storage & analytics
-   Pub/Sub _scored-events_ topic → Consumed by FastAPI on Cloud Run → InfluxDB for real-time monitoring
+   - Pub/Sub _scored-events_ topic → Consumed by FastAPI on Cloud Run → InfluxDB for real-time monitoring
 5. Looker Studio and Grafana Cloud surface the results

-6. Ingestion - Simulate and ingest payment data
-   Tool: Custom Python script using Faker + Pub/Sub

-- Use Python + Faker to generate fake transactions
-- Simulate irregular patterns (e.g. large amount, strange hours, IP mismatch)
-- Push records to Pub/Sub using google-cloud-pubsub

-2. Streaming Ingestion with Pub/Sub
-   Tool: GCP Pub/Sub

-- Acts as the real-time ingestion pipe
-- Multiple subscriptions can consume the stream

-3. Transformation / Scoring / Enrichment
-   Tool: Apache Beam on Dataflow

-- Beam Pipeline reads from Pub/Sub
-- Enrich with reference data or other streams
-- Feature engineering and fraud scoring (using ML algorithm "Random Forest Classifier", sklearn lib)
-- Route suspicious events to separate sink

-4. Load (Real-time Sink)
-   Tool: BigQuery streaming insert

-- Write transformed data into BigQuery
-- Use partitioned/clustering tables

-5. Visual presentation / Serving

-- Looker studio, dashboards

 ## Setup